BobAubouin/Python_Anesthesia_Simulator/paper/PAS_paper.md

 - New shock scenarios could be implemented to test our controller in a diverse environment.

-Input from the community is welcome, in particular, to implement a physiological model which is not the author's specialty.
+Input from the community is welcome, in particular, to implement a physiological model which is not the authors' specialty.
 We also hope that the code of controllers tested on PAS will be released in an open-source manner.

 # Acknowledgements